 I’m a total soup lover… nothing beats a hot cup of soup on a cool day.
 I also like quick, easy recipes that not only taste delicious but also do my body some good.
 This vegetable noodle soup is a winner on multiple fronts.

-You only need 1 pot from start to finish, it uses easy-to-find veggies that you can even buy pre-chopped, and it is full of nourishing ingredients to help your body fight cold and flu season.
+You only need 1 pot from start to finish, just like with this Wild Rice Soup recipe, it uses easy-to-find veggies that you can even buy pre-chopped, and it is full of nourishing ingredients to help your body fight cold and flu season.

 And bonus, this vegan chicken noodle soup tastes legit.